Department of Employment and Labour Supervisor Training Class II

 - Colour passport photograph

-- A clear copy of your current in-date DoEL dive permit
+- Copy of current in-date DoEL dive permit

 Department of Employment & Labour (DoEL) Minimum Requirements – Class II

-- Experience: At least 2 years from completion of Class II diver
+- Experience: Minimum 2 years after completion of Class II diver qualification

 - Chamber Operator Certificate